Back in the day, the Northland Center Mall in Southfield, MI, was a thriving and bustling destination on the outskirts of Detroit.

 ● A 100-room assisted living center.

 The plans sound quite ambitious, but the project is sorely needed for the area.
-Perhaps the transformation of Northland will spark a bit of a revitalization in the surrounding communities, and the master plan can serve as a guidebook for other mall properties that have gone by the wayside in economically depressed areas.
+Perhaps the transformation of Northland could spark revitalization in the surrounding communities, and the master plan could serve as a guide for other mall properties that have been neglected in economically depressed areas.